 - The placement of display screens: When the teacher (or a student) is presenting material, it needs to be seen equally well by the students who are learning online and those who are learning in the classroom.

 - The availability of power: For students within the classroom to collaborate with those learning online, they should have their own devices for learning.
 These devices should have access to a convenient power source in order to recharge.
-Consider how you might supplement the existing power supplies within your classrooms with mobile power strips or outlets, so that students can charge their device during class if necessary.
+Consider how you might supplement the existing power supplies within your classrooms with mobile power strips or outlets, so that students can charge their devices during class if necessary.

 Designing classrooms that are flexible and easily adaptable allows you to support a wide variety of teaching strategies and learning modalities, including hybrid learning.
 Using highly mobile and flexible furniture, such as NeoRok, NeoSync, and NeoRyde seating from Classroom Select, allows you to create easily adaptable learning spaces.